cpiker/deimos.cdf/README.md

 CDF files are the most common data interchange format used in space particles and fields research.
 [Phobos](https://dlang.org/phobos/) is the standard D library that comes with the D compiler.
-[Deimos](https://github.com/D-Programming-Deimos) is the namespace for secondary libraries that simply provide function prototypes for existing system C libraries.
+[Deimos](https://github.com/D-Programming-Deimos) is the namespace for D bindings for non-D libraries, notably those which have a C binary call interface.

 ## Creating a D project using deimos.cdf